6 Top Taghazout Surf Camps for 2026/27

 Taghazout surf camps now come in all shapes and sizes.
-They have access to probably the best array of breaks in the whole of Morocco and are great places to learn, so long as you get the right season (that’s winter, between Nov-March!)
+They have access to perhaps the best variation of breaks in the whole of Morocco and are great places to learn, so long as you get the right season (that’s winter, between Nov-March!)

 Picking the cream of the crop from the nigh-on ridiculous array of Taghazout surf camps that exist today can be a tricky business.

-This is the bona fide capital of surf camping in the whole of Morocco, after all.
+This is the bona fide capital of surf camping in the whole of Morocco, and by far the most famous surf town in Morocco, after all.

-This guide to the best Taghazout surf camps is all about showcasing the ones that we think are worth your time – and money.
-We’ve been going back and forth to Morocco’s undisputed surf hub for years and years now, so have watched surf camps grow up in these parts.
+This guide to the best Taghazout camps is all about showcasing the ones that we think might just be worth your time – and money.

 We might use affiliate links in this post.
 Basically, you click em’ and we get a little something from your booking or purchase.
 They help us keep offering more and more in-depth surf guides to awesome places all around the globe.
 So, thanks for that!